 POZAS AZULES OF ATZALA RULES

-At the ticket office there is a nice wooden board with some instruction in Spanish, here I am translating them for you:
+At the ticket office, there is a nice wooden board with some instructions in Spanish, here I am translating them for you:

 - throw your trash in the bins situated on the terraces and the path.

 - don’t use any soap while swimming in the pools

 - don’t capture fiches or any tope of plants because they are part of the biodiversity and you would destroy it.